Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 Full suspension MTB bikepacking is actually becoming more and more popular, indeed frame bags for full suspension MTB are also manufactured.

-Full-Suspension though, with their many moving parts, are sadly prone to failure.
+Full-Suspension though, with its many moving parts, is sadly prone to failure.
 They are also quite hard to pack and don’t handle eccessive load – you’ll really have to go minimalistic when bike camping on a full-sus.

 Kona Hei Hei